Important information for parents and guardians

 Are there some children who should not get the COVID-19 vaccine?

 Yes.
-Your child should not get the Moderna (Spikevax) COVID-19 vaccine if:
+Your child should not get the Comirnaty (Pfizer/BioNTech) COVID-19 vaccine if:

 - your child has had a severe allergic reaction to any of the ingredients in the vaccine (including polyethylene glycol or PEG).
 Read the manufacturer’s Patient Information Leaflet to see the list of ingredients

-- your child has had a severe allergic reaction to a previous dose of the vaccine or the Pfizer/BioNTech (Comirnaty) vaccine
+- your child has had a severe allergic reaction to a previous dose of the Pfizer/BioNTech vaccine or the Moderna COVID-19 vaccine

-- your child has been told by a doctor that they should not have the Pfizer/BioNTech (Comirnaty) vaccine or the Moderna (Spikevax) COVID-19 vaccine
+- your child has been told by a Doctor that they should not have the Moderna COVID-19 vaccine or the Pfizer/BioNTech COVID-19 vaccine

-- your child has had myocarditis after a previous dose of this vaccine or the Pfizer/BioNtech (Comirnaty) COVID-19 vaccine
+- your child had myocarditis after a previous dose of this vaccine or the Moderna (Spikevax) COVID-19 vaccine

-You should talk to your child’s Doctor before getting the COVID-19 vaccine if your child:
+You should talk to your child’s doctor before getting the COVID-19 vaccine if they:

-- has had pericarditis after a previous dose of this vaccine or the Pfizer/BioNTech (Comirnaty) COVID-19 vaccine
+- had pericarditis after a previous dose of this Comirnaty (Pfizer/BioNTech) vaccine or the Moderna (Spikevax) COVID-19 vaccine

 How long does it take the vaccine to work?

 After having both doses of the COVID-19 vaccine, most people will have immunity.
-This means they will be protected against COVID-19.
+This means they will be protected against serious illness with COVID-19.